Skip to content

 7. In the navigation pane, choose Event history.

 8. For Time range, enter the date and time for the timestamp that you noted in step 5 for the starting time (From).
-For the ending time (To), enter a date and time that's five minutes past the starting time.
+For the ending time (To), enter a date and time that's 5 minutes past the starting time.

-Note: For example, suppose that CloudFormation initialized the creation of your stuck resource at 9:00 AM on 2020-01-01.
-In this case, enter 09:00 AM on 2020-01-01 as your starting time and 9:05 AM on 2020-01-01 as your ending time.
+Note: For example, if CloudFormation initialized the creation of your stuck resource at 9:00 AM on 2020-01-01, then enter 09:00 AM on 2020-01-01 as your starting time and 9:05 AM on 2020-01-01 as your ending time.

 9. Choose Apply.